kubeflow/katib/docs/proposals/trial-custom-crd.md

 ### Start metrics collector parser

-As discussed in [katib/issue#1214](https://github.com/kubeflow/katib/issues/1214#issuecomment-642168716), metrics collector must start parsing metrics only after all injected pod processes are finished.
+As discussed in [katib/issue#1214](https://github.com/kubeflow/katib/issues/1214#issuecomment-642168716), metrics collector starts parsing metrics only after all injected pod processes were finished.
 That can avoid problems with other sidecar containers that various CRD can have.

 We need to verify that [distributive training](https://docs.fast.ai/distributed.html#launch-your-training)